 Alexandra Peredo Carroll

-A 2006 graduate of Suffolk University Law School, Alexandra has been practicing immigration law since 2009.
-From 2009-2011 she worked as an associate at an immigration firm in San Juan, Puerto Rico, handling mostly removal defense and family-based cases while managing the litigation side of the firm.
-Alex opened a solo immigration practice in Boston in 2011 and her practice slowly evolved to focus on the representation of children in removal proceedings.
-Prior to her career in immigration law, Alex was a staff attorney at Massachusetts Advocates for Children representing parents of children with special education needs.
-Alex is an active member of AILA and the Boston Bar Association.
-While in law school, Alex was president of the Latin American Law Students Association.
+Alex joined KIND’s Boston office in 2016 as a pro bono coordinating attorney.
+Before coming to KIND, Alex ran a solo immigration practice in Cambridge, Massachusetts.
+A 2006 graduate of Suffolk University Law School, Alex started practicing immigration law in as an associate at an immigration firm in San Juan, Puerto Rico, handling removal defense and family-based immigration cases while managing the litigation side of the firm.
+She opened her office in Boston in 2011 and her practice evolved to focus on the representation of children in removal proceedings.
+Prior to her career in immigration law, Alex was a staff attorney at Massachusetts Advocates for Children where she represented parents of children with special needs.
+Alex is co-chair of the Boston Bar Association’s Immigration Section Steering Committee and is an active member of the New England Chapter of the American Immigration Lawyers Association.

 Liz Ahmadi graduated from the University of Massachusetts at Amherst, where she studied political science and art history.
 She obtained her juris doctor from New England Law Boston.
 While in law school, Liz interned with De Novo where she worked with clients to prepare U visa and VAWA applications.
 After graduating, Liz began her career at Ascentria Care Alliance where she most recently served as Managing Attorney.
 In that role, Liz represented asylum seekers, survivors of domestic violence and human trafficking, and unaccompanied minors.
 As Senior Attorney, Liz provides direct representation to unaccompanied children and mentorship to pro bono attorneys.
 Outside of practicing law, Liz teaches yoga and serves on the board of directors of the non-profit African Community Education.